ledgerloops/hubbie/README.md

 # Hubbie
 Manager for WebSocket server and clients

-Hubbie can be configured to act as one WebSocket server and/or one or multiple WebSocket clients.
+## Why?
+WebSocket client objects take a URL in their constructor, and then live through only one cycle of open/close.
+This may be fine for short-lived web pages that get refreshed soon enough, but for long-lived contexts such as [unhosted web apps](https://unhosted.org) or browser extensions, it's more useful to have a client object that represents multiple incarnations of a WebSocket, makes sure it opens a new incarnation when necessary, and always sends message to the latest incarnation.

+## What else?
+Hubbie:
-It takes care of reconnecting clients when the server restarts, and queueing up messages until they can be sent.
+* takes care of reconnecting clients when the server restarts
-It can also register a TLS certificate registration for you, or run on localhost.
+* queues up messages until they can be sent
+* can be used as one or multiple WebSocket clients
-Apart from WebSocket server and WebSocket client, it can act as http cross-posting peer, or as a hub for in-process messaging, which is nice when are testing your multi-agent messaging, or simulating a network.
+* or as a hub for in-process messaging, which is nice when are testing your multi-agent messaging, or simulating a network

+And when used in node, Hubbie can also:
+* be configured to act as one WebSocket server
+* register a TLS certificate registration for you, or run on localhost.
+* act as http cross-posting peer (useful to transparently optimize the communication when both sender and receiver are servers)

 ## Creating a local server: